WanjiruNjunge/balancer/README.md

 ![requests](https://github.com/user-attachments/assets/b9eb2866-4dbc-4287-ade5-7cac9d58fcbe)

 ## Contribution
-Contributions to the Customizable Load Balancer project are welcome!
-Feel free to fork the repository, make improvements, and submit pull requests.
-Please ensure that your code follows the project's coding guidelines and standards.
+Contributions to the load balancer implementation project are welcome!
+Feel free to fork, raise issues, and submit pull requests to the repo while ensuring that your code follows the project's coding guidelines and standards.

 ## Acknowledgments
-Special thanks to the course instructors for providing the assignment specifications and guidance.
-References to relevant research papers and documentation sources are provided in the project documentation.
+Special thanks to the course instructor for providing the assignment specifications and guidance and to the contributors of the project.
 <!-- Containers with the prefix 'emergency_' are spawned on failure of a replica.
 On failure of a server during a test run with 40000 requests, 'emergency_52' and 'emergency_11' were spawned to handle requests -->